Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection: Method

 Therefore, given two aligned landmark sequences, $L_R$ and $L_F$, portraying the same scene in real and fake videos, respectively, we can calculate the temporal artifacts introduced by a manipulation method as:

 Since facial movements involve an extraordinarily complex interaction among different muscles and organs, we hypothesize that $\Delta_t$ cannot be accurately approximated by analytical means, such as global affine transformations, especially considering the rapid development of deepfake generation techniques that may account for temporal consistency.
-This is also shown in Fig.~\ref{fig:dfo-correlation}, which depicts the complex correlation between the landmarks in $\Delta_t$ in a deepfake dataset~\cite{Jiang20}.
-Therefore, we propose to approximate these temporal artifacts with a neural network, $f_\theta(\cdot)$, as $\Delta_t \approx \delta f_\theta(L_R) - \delta L_R$ in a data-driven approach.
+This is also shown in Fig.~\ref{fig:real-fake-corr-diff}, which depicts the difference between correlation heatmaps computed from landmark motions for real videos ($\delta L_R$) and several deepfake generation methods ($\delta L_F$) from the DF40 dataset~\cite{Yan23a}.
+Since variations in motion correlation are inconsistent between generation methods and depend on the facial motion portrayed on the video, a global analytical approach is rendered infeasible to implement.
+Therefore, we propose to approximate these temporal artifacts with a neural network, $f_\theta(\cdot)$, as: